 In this paper, we investigate the formulation of HSTT as maxSAT.
 There is a natural connection between timetabling and SAT.
 HSTT as itself has many logic based characteristics and as such some of its constraints can easily be encoded as SAT.
 This has motivated us to investigate how efficient can a SAT formulation for HSTT be.
-However, due to the generality of the specification that we use, devising a complete model is not a trivial task, because as we will see later, some of the constraints are cumbersome.
+However, due to the generality of the specification that we use, devising a complete model is not a trivial task, because as we will see later, some of the constraints are quite complex.
 In addition to formulating a general formulation, one needs to take care of important special cases which arise in practice and can significantly simplify the encoding.
+In [4] a SAT encoding is studied for a related, albeit different problem, namely the Curriculum-based course timetabling (CTT) problem (CTT).
+Unfortunately, many constraints of the general HSTT problem cannot be formulated as CTT.1 However, all of the constraints of CTT with one exception (isolated lectures constraint) can be modeled as HSTT.
+Because of this, new and more generalized encodings must be explored in order to model HSTT.